-Attainment is to be judged by (1) the thoroughness of the candidate's acquaintance with his field, (2) his knowledge of the methodology of his field, and (3) his initiative and independence.
+Attainment is to be judged by (1) the thoroughness of the candidate's acquaintance with his field, (2) his knowledge and use of the techniques of teaching, research, administration or supervision, and (3) his initiative and independence.

 The applicant for admission to graduate study must satisfy the Admissions Committee that all required secondary school and college credits have been secured and that the candidate has completed all the requirements for a Bachelor's degree from a college of recognized standing.
-The Committee on Graduate Study reserves the right to require any applicant for graduate work to prove that he has a satisfactory background for such work by taking and passing such examination or examinations as the committee may prescribe.
+The Committee on Graduate Study reserves the right to require any applicant for graduate work to prove that he has a satisfactory background and ability for such work by taking and passing such examination or examinations as the committee may prescribe.